Super Bowl XI: Aftermath

 The NFL Films highlight film was the first Super Bowl recap to feature radio clips to narrate key plays throughout the game.
 The play-by-play announcers were Bill King (Raiders) and Joe McConnell (Vikings).

 The Vikings' loss in Super Bowl XI meant the franchise finished with a 0–4 Super Bowl record under head coach Bud Grant, even though in the same eight-season span their regular season record was 87–24–1, which was the best in the NFL.
-In 2015, on the occasion of Super Bowl 50, Slate webpage writer Justin Peters watched all of the first 49 games over a two-month period.
-He called the Vikings "the worst franchise in Super Bowl history.
-Minnesota went to the Super Bowl four separate times from 1970 to 1977 and didn't score a single first-half point in any of those games.
-The Vikings had a really, really good defense, and their offense just kept on letting the defense down, game after game after game."

 Grant coached Minnesota eight more seasons, but never managed to guide the team back to a Super Bowl.
-In fact, as of the 2024 season, this remains the Vikings' most recent appearance in a Super Bowl, although they have qualified for the postseason a further 24 times and have reached the NFC Championship six times in 1977, 1987, 1998, 2000, 2009 and 2017.
+In fact, as of the 2025 season, this remains the Vikings' most recent appearance in a Super Bowl, although they have qualified for the postseason a further 24 times and have reached the NFC Championship six times in 1977, 1987, 1998, 2000, 2009 and 2017.
 Grant was the last surviving coach from the first 14 Super Bowls until his death on 11 March 2023.

 Despite a few mediocre seasons, the Raiders would remain an NFL power until 1985 and win two more Super Bowls in their 1980 and 1983 seasons – the second after moving to Los Angeles in 1982.
 In contrast to their 13–1 1976 regular season, both of these would be won in major upsets.
-The Raiders would fall to mediocrity in the latter part of the 1980s and most of the 1990s when they were affected by stadium problems that saw them again playing in Oakland in 1995 – although they did reach the AFC Championship in 1991 and be demolished 51–3 by the Bills – before a 33–15 three-season record between 2000 and 2002 saw them return to the Super Bowl for the first time in 19 seasons, losing out to the Tampa Bay Buccaneers.
+The Raiders would fall to mediocrity in the latter part of the 1980s and most of the 1990s when they were affected by stadium problems which saw them again playing in Oakland in 1995 – although they did reach the AFC Championship in 1991 and be demolished 51–3 by the Bills – before a 33–15 three-season record between 2000 and 2002 saw them return to the Super Bowl for the first time in 19 seasons, losing out to the Tampa Bay Buccaneers.
 Since then, the Raiders have been mainly NFL cellar-dwellers, with only two postseason appearances; one in 2016 and again in 2021, along with a record of seven straight seasons with no more than five victories between 2003 and 2009.
 Principal owner Al Davis died on 8 October 2011 and John Madden died on 28 December 2021.
 The picture of Madden celebrating this victory was on the cover of the next gen version of Madden NFL 23.